 If it feels like what’s happening will last forever, write down the time, put on a chill track and listen to it, then look again.
 You’ll see that time is passing and can reassure yourself that this will end.
 Things will go back to normal.
 Until then, enjoy the rest of your trip!

 Have I missed anything?
-Let me know in the comments below.
+Leave a comment below.

 Session Games People Play: A Manual For The Use Of LSD – Good one for groups – Psychedelic Frontier